 What are the EMF levels around base stations?

 Is it safe to live near a base station or locate base stations near schools or hospitals?

 Do more base stations reduce EMF?

 Is it safe to locate base stations on hospitals?

 Are there restricted areas in front of base station antennas?

-Is there a safety margin built into the standards?
+Is there a safety margin built into the human exposure limits?

 Are children and pregnant women protected by the safety standard?